flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 With all being said, how can anybody take advantage of this _fascinating_ chip?
 Well, there's only one way: Multi-threading.

-From the programming perspective, a CPU that's made of multiple homogenous cores sharing the same memory is what we call a **Symmetric Multi-Processing** (SMP) design.
+From the programming perspective, a CPU that's made of multiple homogeneous cores sharing the same memory is what we call a **Symmetric Multi-Processing** (SMP) design.
 This conditions how the application will be designed and implemented.
 As of 2022, this is the de-facto layout for consumer multi-core CPUs (i.e. x86 and ARM) as well.

 SMP programming abstracts access to physical CPU cores with the use of 'virtual threads'.
 A virtual thread is a sequence of instructions the programmer defines.
 Threads can then be submitted to a 'scheduler' for their execution.
 The scheduler is another program (often part of the operating system) that handles how virtual threads are dispatched to the physical CPU cores.

-This abstraction layer allows the programmer to avoid discriminating the type of core used (therefore making the program **cross-compatible** with similar platforms) and hardcoding the number of cores (making it **scalable**).
+This abstraction layer allows the programmer to avoid discriminating the type of core used (therefore making the program **cross-compatible** with similar platforms) and hard-coding the number of cores (making it **scalable**).

 ![Representation of the multi-threading paradigm on Xenon.
 A program may create n-threads (two in this example), and then the operating system's scheduler takes care of dispatching the threads to physical cores.
 Bear in mind, the operating system also runs as a thread.](cpu/programming.png)